FacetInteractive/mautic-k8s/wiki/k8s.md

 project.persisentce.storageClass | [Storage Class for Persistence](#storage-class-for-data-persisentce) |              aws-efs
 cronjobs                         |             Schedule and commands for various cron jobs              |              10 jobs

 **Note on Database**: If no value is passed for ExternalDbHost parameter, a Database service is created on the Kubernetes cluster.
-Follow steps in [DB Import](#import-existing-database)
+Follow steps in [DB Import to MySQL K8s Service](./db-database-import-to-mysql-k8s-pod.md)

 ### Cron Jobs.